 - January courses.

-- Hybrid courses that combine weekly online classes with an intensive weekend on campus.
+- Online courses with a required weekend on campus.

 - Three- or seven-week Summer School campus-based courses.